corrode/corrode.github.io/content/learn/migration-guides/typescript-to-rust/index.md

 }
 ```

-The `#[tokio::main]` attribute sets up the Tokio runtime for you.
+The `#[tokio::main]` attribute sets up the Tokio runtime for you, so in practice it doesn't add much boilerplate.
-In practice it doesn't add much boilerplate, but understanding that it exists helps explain why Rust async code looks slightly more explicit.

-{% info(title="Why does Rust require setting a runtime?" ) %}
+{% info(title="TypeScript vs Rust: async at a glance" ) %}

-- Rust targets embedded systems and environments where a large event loop runtime would be unacceptable
-- Different applications have different concurrency needs (single-threaded, multi-threaded, work-stealing)
-- You only pay for what you use. :)
+**What's the same:**

+- `async`/`await` works in both languages
+- You can run tasks concurrently with `tokio::join!` (similar to `Promise.all`)
+- Error propagation with `?` works inside async functions

+**What's different:**

+- Rust has no built-in runtime; you bring your own (Tokio is the standard choice for web services)
+- In Rust, `.await` goes *after* the expression, not before it
+- Futures in Rust are lazy: they don't start until you `.await` them or spawn them
+- Background tasks require `tokio::spawn` rather than a fire-and-forget async call
+- You'll occasionally see `Send + Sync` bounds on async code, related to Rust's thread safety guarantees

 {% end %}

+{% info(title="Why does Rust require an explicit runtime?" ) %}

+Rust targets embedded systems and environments where a large built-in runtime would be unacceptable.
+Different applications also have different concurrency needs: single-threaded, multi-threaded, work-stealing schedulers, and so on.
+By leaving the runtime as a library choice, you only pay for what you use.

+{% end %}

 For backend web services, Tokio is the standard choice.
-It's multi-threaded, battle-tested, and what frameworks like [axum](https://github.com/tokio-rs/axum) and [actix-web](https://actix.rs) are built on.
+It's multi-threaded, battle-tested, and what frameworks like [axum](https://github.com/tokio-rs/axum) have first-class support for it.

 ## Understanding Rust's Learning Curve